bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 ```

 When you send the **Register Request** to the **Web API Docker Container** the **RegisterController** is reached.
-The code in the controller gets executed, but throws an exception, when trying to insert the newly created user in the Database.
+The code in the controller gets executed but throws an exception when trying to insert the newly created user in the Database.

 In **Step 3**, we copy/paste the **appsettings.Development.json** and name it **appsettings.DockerStatusEnv.json** but
 the **Database Connection string** is still the same and Docker tries to make a connection to your **Local Machine's Database**.

 As you can read in the exception message, **LocalDB is not supported on this platform**.
 Actually, we don't want docker uses the LocalDB on the Local Machine.
-We want Docker uses a Sql Server Database on a Remote Machine.
+We want Docker to use a SQL Server Database on a Remote Machine.

 #### SOLUTION 6: Create a remote SQL database in Azure (or somewhere else)

 Open the **Azure Portal** and Log in.
 Click on the **Create Resource** button and Search for **SQL database**.
 Click on the **Create SQL database** and follow the instructions to create an **SQL database server** and an **SQL database**.

 **IMPORTANT**: Choose **Use SQL Authentication** when creating the **SQL database server**,
 and write down the **Server admin login** and **Password** as you will need them later.

 Give the **SQL database** the name: **DotNetDb**.

 After the SQL database and SQL Server have been created, you need to *Add your client IPv4 address* as a **Firewall rule**
 In Azure go to the **SQL database server you created**.
 In the **Security menu**, click on the **Networking sub menu**.
 In the **Public Access** Tab, enable **Selected networks**.
 At the **Firewall rules** section, click on the **Add your client IPv4 address (your IP address)** button and click Save.

 Next, Go to the **SQL database**, and click on **Show database Connection strings**.
 Copy the **ADO SQL Authentication Connection string**  for later use.

 ### Step 6: Update Connection string in appsettings.Development.json file - Update Database

-Temporary change the Connection string in the appsettings.Development.json file to the copied Connection string.
+Temporarily change the Connection string in the appsettings.Development.json file to the copied Connection string.
 IMPORTANT: **Do not forget to update the Password**.

 ```bash